 You should also look into wider stones that can sharpen the whole blade at once.
 This is mostly for your convenience because you won’t have to maneuver the blade as much.

-You should strop your blade after each shave for best results.
-Once you see that stropping isn’t keeping your razor sharp enough, you’ll know it’s time to hone it.
+You should strop your blade after each shave for the best results.
+Once you see that stropping isn’t keeping your razor-sharp enough, you’ll know it’s time to hone it.
 This usually happens every 2 months or so.

 How Do You Sharpen a Blade?

 OK, so once you’ve got the necessary tools, sharpening is only a matter of technique.
 It’s easy enough that with a little practice it will become part of your muscle memory.

 You should always be careful while handling your blade, however.
 It can get very sharp and therefore dangerous.

 Make sure you put the hone on a flat surface.
 There are also sharpening stone holders you can buy (or sometimes get with your stone) to ensure that the hone is sitting tightly.
 For safety, it’s important that the stone doesn’t move.